DOCA NVMe Emulation Application Guide

 The stopping process begins by calling

-spdk_nvmf_qpair_disconnect()to disconnect an NVMe-oF QP, clean up associated resources, and terminate the connection.
+spdk_nvmf_qpair_disconnect()To disconnect an NVMe-oF queue pair (QP), clean up associated resources and terminate the connection.

-nvmf_doca_sq_stop_continue()is triggered to initiate a sequence of asynchronous callback functions, ensuring that each step completes before proceeding to the next.
-It performs the following actions:
+nvmf_doca_sq_stop_continue()is triggered to proceed with a sequence of asynchronous callback functions, ensuring that each step completes before moving to the next, performing the following actions:

-Disconnect an NVMe-oF QP, cleaning up associated resources and terminate the connection.
+Disconnect an NVMe-oF queue pair (QP), cleaning up associated resources and terminate the connection.

 Stop the DOCA devemu PCIe device doorbell to prevent triggering completions on the associated doorbell completion context.